polifonia-project/roman-chord-ontology/README.md

 ## The Roman Chord APIs

-To enable an immediate conversion between the agreement and a Knowledge Graph based on xxx, APIs were developed.
+To enable an immediate conversion between chords and a Knowledge Graph based on the `roman-chord-ontology` model, APIs were implemented.

-The APIs were developed using the [FastAPI](https://fastapi.tiangolo.com/) framework, using the [Pydantic](https://pydantic-docs.helpmanual.io/) library to validate input and output of all functions called by the APIs.
+The APIs were developed using the [FastAPI](https://fastapi.tiangolo.com/) framework, using the [Pydantic](https://pydantic-docs.helpmanual.io/) library to validate input and output of all functions that the APIs define.

 The APIs are currently deployed on Heroku and are accessible at this URL: